enBloc-org/kindly/README.md

 - ### How to start using it?

-   Kindly is currently in beta stage, meaning that it is being tested by a small volunteer community of testing.
+   Kindly is currently in beta stage, meaning that it is being tested by a small community of volunteer testers.
 If you want to be a part of the testing community, contact **XYZ**

 <br>
 <br>